CopernicaMarketingSoftware/Documentation/Yothalot/php-mapreduce.md

 ## Serializing and unserializing

 The Yothalot framework serializes and unserializes your objects to distribute them over different nodes in the cluster.
-If there are any files that have to be included before the object is unserialized, you can name these files in the `includes()` method.
+This means that your object is converted in a stream of bytes (serialized), the stream is given to another node, this other node converts this stream into your object again (unserialize).
+If there are any files that have to be included before the object is unserialized, you have to name these files in the `includes()` method.
+This ensures that your objects can properly be reconstructed.

 ```php
 class MyMapReduce implements Yothalot\MapReduce